Understanding stop_reason in the Claude Messages API

 max_tokens

-The model ran out of output budget mid-generation.
+The model ran out of the output budget you specified in max_tokens mid-generation.
 The response content is incomplete — do not treat it as a finished answer.
-Continue the turn by calling the API again with the partial assistant response appended, exactly as you would for tool_use.
-The shape of the loop is the same; the reason is different.
+Continue the turn by appending the partial assistant response and calling the API again with no new user message.
+The model picks up where it left off.
+This stop reason is about your output budget, not the context limit.

 stop_sequence

 You asked for this.
-A stop sequence is a token you tell the API to treat as an output terminator.
-When it fires, the output is cleanly cut at that boundary.
-Handle it as a planned event, not an error.
+A stop sequence is a token string you register with the API as an output terminator.
+When the model generates it, output cuts there and the field reads stop_sequence.
+Handle it as a planned event, not an error — you designed this boundary.

 The model declined to continue on safety grounds.
-On Opus 4.7 and later, a refusal also includes a stop_details object that names the specific policy category that was triggered.
+On claude-sonnet-4-6 and claude-opus-4-8, a refusal may also include a stop_details object naming the specific policy category that triggered it.
 That category is actionable:

 The default branch you must not skip